masinger/Gossip4Net/README.md

 ```

 #### By adding a custom behavior
 Gossip4Net focuses on extensibility, which enables you to freely add and remove different behaviors.
-To get and in-depth insight refer to [extensibility](#extensibility).
+To get and in-depth insight, refer to [Extensibility](#extensibility).

 Request urls are handled by the `RequestUriModifier`, which takes an url and appends it to the currently processed http request.
 By injecting a custom instance into the request chain, you can modify the url as you like.